OpenAgenda/wordpress/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Bug fix on `openagenda_get_field()` function, when called with 'image' and 'thumbnail' parameter.

 = 1.0.0 =
 * Fixed location template.
 * Added event count and active filters on top of the list view.
-* Added online access link display for online events
+* Added online access link display for online events.
+* Fix for viewing single passed event.

 = 0.2 =
 * Added icons.